 - Use a product like calamine lotion to soothe those itches

-- Cool showers and colloidal baths work wonders in relieving the itch of poison ivy rash
+- Cool showers and colloidal baths work wonders in relieving the itch of a rash

-- A cold compress can help to alleviate the itch of a poison ivy rash.
-When at home a bag of frozen vegetables works wonders, but in the field an instant cold compress should be included in on your camping first aid kit checklist
+- A cold compress can help to alleviate the itch of rashes.
+When at home a bag of frozen vegetables works wonders, but in the field, an instant cold compress should be included in your camping first aid kit checklist

-- Don’t wash the poison ivy rash with hot water.
+- Don’t wash the rash with hot water.
 This will open up pores in your skin and make the reaction much more severe

 - Try as hard as you can not to scratch or itch the rash, especially when it blisters.
 This not only slows recovery time but can cause infection